braboj/tutorial-git/03-Operations/04-Track/03-git-tag.md

 ## git tag
-Tags a commit with a suitable name.
+Puts a label on a commit.
 Git supports lightweight and annotated tags.
+The lightweight tags are used for local releases and the annotated tags for public releases.

 -------------------------------------------------------------------------------